 The Ptolemaic Inheritance and Its Limits

-Claudius Ptolemy's Geography (2nd century AD) was the foundation of modern cartography.
-His work provided a grid system of latitude and longitude and a method for projecting the globe onto a flat surface.
-However, Ptolemy's understanding of mountains and rivers was largely theoretical.
-He underestimated the size of the Earth and famously placed a massive land bridge connecting Africa to Asia, implying the Indian Ocean was a lake.
-This error, perpetuated for over a thousand years, influenced the routes of explorers like Columbus.
-The gradual removal of Ptolemy's speculative mountains and the addition of real river systems was a core project of Renaissance cartography.
+Claudius Ptolemy’s Geography (2nd century AD) laid the foundation of modern cartography.
+His work introduced a grid system of latitude and longitude and methods to project the spherical Earth onto flat surfaces.
+However, Ptolemy’s understanding of mountains and rivers was largely theoretical and often inaccurate.
+He underestimated the size of the Earth and famously depicted a massive land bridge connecting Africa to Asia, implying the Indian Ocean was a closed lake rather than a vast ocean.
+This fundamental error persisted for over a millennium, influencing the routes taken by explorers such as Columbus and shaping early world maps.

 The Age of Exploration and the Flood of New Data